From Paris to planting Australian natives: Chloe’s story

 "Having my daughter was also good motivation.
 I mostly wanted her to look up to Mum and see that I’m realising my dreams."

-If you’d like to turn your passion into a day job, explore our courses and start building your new world.
+If you’d like to turn your passion into a day job, explore our courses and join us.